Amlodipine/valsartan/hydrochlorothiazide (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have had a recent heart attack.
-Tell your doctor if you have kidney problems, liver disease, diabetes, gallstones, gout, lupus, heart or blood vessel disease, heart failure, high cholesterol, a mineral imbalance (such as high calcium or low potassium, magnesium, or sodium in the blood), or a history of asthma or allergies.
-Tell your doctor if you are going to have surgery or are on dialysis.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, gout, heart or blood vessel disease, heart failure, angina, high cholesterol, lupus, trouble urinating, or a history of allergies, asthma, or heart attack.

 Possible Side Effects While Using This Medicine: